linuxontheweb/LOTW/README.md

 ## Development

+### Project structure

+server.js is for serving the system files to the client.

+All other kinds of services to extend the system's functionality (such as
+sending and receiving email) are kept in the svcs subfolder, and are each run as node servers on available ports.

+The essential client-side files are kept in the root subfolder.

+### Viewing and editing files

 vim is the recommended text editor.

 To see the folded rows in the source code, put these lines in your .vimrc: